 To be honest, making our own deodorant was not the most important priority for us when we started living a more healthy lifestyle.
 Over a period of months and years, we found too many potential health problems in conventional deodorant ingredients to ignore the problem any longer.
 Disputed or not, the potential consequences are devastating and permanent.
 With a house full of kids, we have every reason to avoid those issues if we can.
 Using a natural alternative to avoid the unpleasant stink without compromising body function was an easy choice for us.
-Pitt Stop Deodorant was the result of our natural deodorant quest.
-It fit the bill for a hard working, farm tough, safe alternative.

 Whether it be children, blue armpits, or something else, I guess we all have our reasons for choosing all natural deodorant.
 What’s your reason for avoiding the Deodorant Blues?
-(Get it now?)